 9. Enable Dark mode on Microsoft Edge

 Microsoft finally released a replacement for the aged Internet Explorer.
-It is awesome, apart from being fast and full of future proof features it also offers customizations (limited for now but will be extended in future updates).
-You can make Edge go dark to suit your needs.
-Launch Edge and then click on the three dots on the tool bar to reveal the overflow menu.
+It is awesome, apart from being fast and full of future-proof features it also offers customizations (limited for now but will be extended in future updates).
+In addition to the dark theme in Windows 10, you can make Edge go dark to suit your needs.
+Launch Edge and then click on the three dots on the toolbar to reveal the overflow menu.
 Click on Settings.
-Under choose a theme select Dark and Dark mode is now enabled.
+Under choose a theme select Dark and the Dark mode is now enabled.

 10. Enable God Mode